 If anyone in the school becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they must be sent home and advised to follow 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection', which sets out that they must self-isolate for at least 7 days and should arrange to have a test to see if they have coronavirus (COVID-19).
-Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
+Other members of their their household who does, do not attend school household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.

 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age and needs of the child, with appropriate adult supervision if required.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.
+At Purple Oaks Academy the identified room for isolation is the Behavior Intervention Room which is set up for the purpose.
+If this room is already being used for isolation then the Art Room may be used.
+If both rooms are unavailable the pupil should be taken the secondary courtyard - ensuring there are no pupils using it.